timetag/timetag.github.io/docs/python.rst

 Prepare Timetag Clips
 ------------------------------

 You need to prepare Clips of time-tags before running the analysis.
-Clips contian the metadata of the timetag, like measurement resolutions, which are important for analysis.
-Clips can loaded from a section of timetag file, or a exsiting buffer from a timetagger library.
+Clips contian the actual timetag data, together with the metadata of the timetag data, like measurement resolutions, which are crucial to the correctness of an analysis.
+Clips can be loaded from a section of timetag file, or constructed from an exsiting buffer given by the timetagger library.

-ETA provides a set of APIs to help you buiding generators that automatically cut the file into a series of Clips.
-These APIs will read the header of the time-tag and then set up Clip objects that can be later used in the analysis.

-We recommend using the Python generator function that yields Clips each time when it is called.
+Due to the nature of the timetag data, we recommend using the Python generator function that yields Clips each time when it is called.
 ETA will automatically feed the new Clips from the generator when a current Clip reaches its end.
+ETA provides a set of APIs to help you build generators that automatically cut the file into a series of Clips.
+These APIs will read the header of the time-tag file and then set the Clip objects up, which can be later used in the analysis.

-For users who are not familiar with generators, we use Python generator to implement the new `eta.incremental_cut()` generator function, as a warpper of `eta.clip_from_file()`.
-And the `eta.simple_cut()` generator function will further warp the incremental_cut.
+For users who are not familiar with generators, we use Python generator to implement the ``eta.clips()`` generator function, as a warpper of ``eta.clip_file()``.
+And the ``eta.split_file()`` generator function will further warp the ``eta.clips``.

-You can also implement your own generator using Clip class or a lower-level API `eta.clip_from_file`.
-One example is that you can poll a timetagger library to see if there is new records in memory ready for analysis when doing ETA streaming.
+You can also implement your own generator using Clip class or a lower-level API `eta.clip_file`.
+One example is that you can poll a timetagger library to see if there is new records in memory ready for analysis, when performing ETA streaming analysis.

-eta.clip_from_file(filename, modify_clip=None, read_events=0, format=-1, wait_timeout=0)
+eta.clip_file(filename, modify_clip=None, read_events=0, format=-1, wait_timeout=0)
 ......
-``clip_from_file`` takes the previous Clip and number of events to read as input, and generates a new Clip by sliding the cut window in the time tag file.
-It is useful for implementing real-time analysis by iteratively fed the returned Clip into itself.
+``eta.clip_file`` takes the previous Clip and number of events to be read as input, and generates a new Clip by sliding the cut window in the time tag file.

 .. note::
-        The low-level API, `eta.clip_from_file()` is the only way to actually load the timetag file content into memory and return only one Clip object for later use.
-You can think of `eta.clip_from_file()` as the timetag-specific way of doing ``read()`` in Python.
+        The low-level API, `eta.clip_file()`, is the only way to actually load the timetag from file into memory and return only one Clip object for later use.
+You can think of `eta.clip_file()` as the timetag-specific way of doing ``read()`` in Python.

-        However, it is not recommended to use this low-level API directly, as it is complecated to manage the Clips in the multi-threading mode.
-In order to make ETA resume an exisitng analysis using a new Clip without starting a new one you will also need to put  `eta.clip_from_file()` and `eta.run` together inside a `for` loop, with a context variable managed by yourself.
+        However, it is not recommended to use this low-level API directly, as it is complecated to manage multiple Clips during analysis.
+In order to keep the analysis running on a series of Clips, you will also need to put  `eta.clip_file()` and `eta.run` together inside a `for` loop, with a task variable managed by yourself.

 - ``filename``
-    File name of the time tag file.
+    The path to the time tag file.
 Please note that if you run ETA Backend on a remote computer, you need to specify the path to file on that computer.

 - ``modify_clip``
     If provided, this previous Clip will be modifed.
 ETA will slide the cut window in the time-tag file, starting from the ending position of the prevoius Clip.
+It is useful for implementing real-time analysis by iteratively feeding the returned Clip to fetch newly generated events.

     .. note::
-        Please note that the prevoius will be modified to a new Clip with timetag events from different window in the timetag file.
+        Please note that for performance consideration, the provided Clip ``modify_clip`` will be modified.
+The ``modify_clip`` will contain timetag events from a new window in the timetag file after calling this function.
 If you would like to keep the old Clip, please make a deep copy of the Clip object before calling this function.

 - ``read_events``
     The number of events in the returned Clip.
 Setting it to 0 will make ETA read the entire file.